jwCheng28/Neural-Network-From-Scratch/README.md

 ## Basic Idea
 This project aims to implement a neural network class with various different functionalities from scratch, where the user can create their own artificial neural network of any size.

-Afterwards, we'll use this created neural network class to create a neural network and use MNIST dataset of handwritten digit images to train the neural network to read/recognize Handwritten Digit Images.
+To test out the neural network class, I've created a demo notebook where we used MNIST dataset of handwritten digit images to train the neural network to read/recognize Handwritten Digit Images.

 ## Implementation
-If you're curious how the Neural Network is created, all the code for it could be found in the ```network.py``` file; or if you want to create a neural network you can read the example below or look at the testing file in ```testing.ipynb```.
+If you're curious how the Neural Network is created, all the code for it could be found in the ```network.py``` file; or if you want to create a neural network you can read the example below or look at the testing file in ```demo/mnist_digt_recognition_demo.ipynb```.

+## Get Started
+This project is written in Python 3, so be sure to have python installed first.
+Then simply run `pip install -r requirements.txt` on the command line to install all the necessary libraries.

 ## Create and Train a Neural Network using this Class
 For this example we will be creating a neural network for reading handwritten digits.
-### Get Started
+### Importing Libraries
-To get start first we import the necesarry library and the created data managing & neural network classes.
+To get start first we import the necesarry library and neural network classes.
 ```
-import data_manager as dm
+import neural_net as nn
-import network
 import numpy as np
 ```
 ### Getting the Data
-We can get the necessary data from the data_manager (created to manage and clean mnist data files) python file.
+You can try it out with your own data, or if you want to follow along you can use the python script and dataset in the demo folder.
 ```
+import load_mnist
 # Get train and test data
-train, test = dm.load_data()
+train, test = load_mnist.load_data()

 # Seperate data into training set and labels
 X, y = dm.seperate(train)